Where there is grief, there is food.

 - “Food During Times of Grief,” Rhodes, J. Smithsonian.com (Nov.
 1, 2012).

 - “When Grief Strikes, Food Can Be a Gift From the Gods,” Ferguson, D., The Guardian (Jul.
 16, 2016).

 - “The Gift of Food: What to Give to Those Who Have Lost Loved Ones,” McWilliams, S., Cooking Light (Oct.
 17, 2015).

 - “Love, Loss, and Fruit Salad,” McWilliams, S., Cooking Light (Oct.
 16, 2015).

 - The Pleasures of Cooking for One, Jones, J. (2009).

 - The Dinner Party: A potluck dinner group for 20- and 30-somethings who have experienced close loss.

-- Processing: An upcoming (January 2020) podcast by chef and Life’s A Banquet podcast host Zahra Tangorra and her mother, a bereavement counselor.
-The podcast will explore a diverse set of topics around food and grief in a conversational but insightful way.
+- Processing: A podcast by chef and Life’s A Banquet podcast host Zahra Tangorra and her mother Bobbie, a bereavement therapist.
+The podcast explores a diverse set of topics around food and grief in a conversational but insightful way.